 Please note that:

 a.
-In the case of medical services provided to a director other than a whole time service director shall be the limit which will be prescribed the Minister from time to time.
+In the case of medical services provided to a director other than a whole time service director shall be the limit which will be prescribed by the Minister from time to time.
 The current limit is Kshs.1,000,000 per year.

 iii.
 Employers contributions to registered or unregistered pension scheme or provident fund

-Contributions made employers on behalf of employees to retirements schemes is not taxable on the employee.
-However, contributions paid a non-taxable employer to unregistered pension scheme or excess contributions paid to a registered pension scheme, provident fund or individual retirement fund; shall be employment benefit chargeable to tax on the employee.
+Contributions made by employers on behalf of employees to retirements schemes is not taxable on the employee.
+However, contributions paid by a non-taxable employer to unregistered pension scheme or excess contributions paid to a registered pension scheme, provident fund or individual retirement fund; shall be employment benefit chargeable to tax on the employee.